 Geographic Information Systems (GIS) provide crucial spatial context to business decisions.
 Over the past few years, GIS has transformed the way businesses understand and utilize location data to make crucial decisions regarding expansion, workforce allocation, field force management, geomarketing, and more.

-A recent URISA market survey highlights a sharp rise in GIS applications, including spatial analysis, map development, and data management.
+A Geospatial Professional Network (GPN) market survey highlights a sharp rise in GIS applications, including spatial analysis, map development, and data management.
 With its ability to enhance operational efficiency and streamline decision-making, GIS has become a must-have tool for enterprises aiming to stay ahead of the curve.

 Also Read: 7 Ways GIS Can Improve Your Business